 Has your addiction become your strongest relationship taking centre stage in your life?
-Do you often feel overwhelmed and your life is becoming more and more chaotic?
+Do you often feel overwhelmed, and your life becomes more chaotic?

 The first step towards getting help is usually the hardest one.
-We know well the complexities and challenges of addictions and we offer therapy and counselling to family, friends and in relationship to people struggling with addictions.
+We know the complexities and challenges of addictions well and offer therapy and counselling to family, friends and in relationships to people struggling with addictions.
 Addiction takes many forms impacting in many different ways.

-Here at the Leone Centre, our experienced therapists are here to provide Addiction Therapy support wherever and whenever you need it most.
-We understand how lonely a place it can be struggling with an addiction, and how difficult it can be choosing to seek help, support or advice.
+Here at the Leone Centre, our experienced therapists are to provide Addiction Therapy support wherever and whenever you need it most.
+We understand how lonely it can be to struggle with an addiction and how difficult it can be to seek help, support or advice.

-Addictions are often connected with anxiety and maladaptive ways of managing stress, trauma, depression and low confidence and self esteem.
-Relationships, marriages, careers and physical health are often negatively impacted by addictions.
+Addictions are often connected with anxiety and maladaptive ways of managing stress, trauma, depression, low confidence, and self-esteem.
+Addictions often negatively impact relationships, marriages, careers, and physical health.

 Whatever the type of addiction you may have – whether it be social media, drugs, alcohol, sex, gambling, etc. – our centre’s therapists are highly trained by the relevant governing bodies to deal with a wide variety of issues, utilising their substantial expertise to help nurture you through your recovery.

 Addiction Therapy describes a wide range of interventions that treat substance use disorder or address a repeated pattern of abuse.
 In other words, it seeks to help you deal with your cravings and triggers without the threat of relapsing or worsening any uncontrollable addictive behaviour later on down the line.